Inference via robust optimal transportation: theory and methods: Introduction

 \subsection{Related literature}

-OT formulation dates back to the early work of \cite{monge1781memoire} , who considered the problem of finding the optimal way to move given piles of sand to fill up given holes of the same total volume.
-Monge’s problem remained open until the 1940s, when it was revisited and solved by Kantorovich, in relation to the economic problem of optimal allocation of resources.
+Optimal transportation (OT) dates back to the work of \cite{monge1781memoire}, who considered the problem of finding the optimal way to move given piles of sand to fill up given holes of the same total volume.
+Monge’s problem remained open until it was revisited and solved by Kantorovich, who characterized the optimal transportation plan in relation to the economic problem of optimal allocation of resources.
 We refer to \cite{villani2009optimal}, \cite{santambrogio2015optimal} for a book-length presentation in mathematics, to \cite{peyre2019computational} for a data science view, and to \cite{panaretos2020invitation} for a statistical perspective.